UPPMAX/programming_formalisms/docs/deployment/deploy.md

 !!! info "Content"

    - We will prepare for use of your code
-   - Revisit licence
    - But also...
      - some theory of packages
      - some theory of workflows
      - some theory of containers
-     - some info about Tutorials/Reference/HowTo guides
+     - get some hands on

-???- info "Learning objectives of 'Deployment'"
+!!! info "Learning objectives of 'Deployment'"

     - learners can mentalize the installation needs from the users perspective
     - learners can evaluate different available tools for reproducibility and installations
     - learners can prepare for different users: local computer, Cluster

-!!! note "Instructor notes"
+???- note "Instructor notes"
     Prerequisites are:

     - ...